-- (a) Grievances and replies at Step 3 of the grievance procedure, and notification to arbitrate, shall be by priority post. - (b) Grievances, replies, and notification shall be deemed to have been presented on the date on which they were registered, and received on the date they were delivered to the appropriate office of the Employer or the Union. - (c) In the event of a dispute, strike, lockout, or other work stoppage in the Canada Post Office in British Columbia, this clause shall not apply.
+- (a) Grievances and replies at Step 3 of the grievance procedure, and notification to arbitrate, may be by email or mail. - (b) Grievances, replies, and notification shall be deemed to have been presented on the date on which they were registered, and received on the date they were delivered to the appropriate office of the Employer or the Union. - (c) In the event of a dispute, strike, lockout, or other work stoppage in the Canada Post Office in British Columbia, this clause shall not apply.